 The United States is a “First to Use” jurisdiction.
 This means the first person or business to use that trademark in commerce, has the priority rights for that trademark.

-This is in contrast to most foreign countries which are “First to File” jurisdictions, meaning the first person or business to file the application for trademark registration will have the priority of that trademark.
-Thus, a different strategy should be employed when seeking trademark protection within the United States.
+This is in contrast to most foreign countries which are “First to File” jurisdictions.
+Meaning the first entity to file the application for trademark registration will have the priority of that trademark.
+A different strategy should be employed when seeking trademark protection within the United States.

 However, if you do already own the trademark in your home country, there may be some additional benefits when you seek to file for a trademark in the United States.
-If you do indeed own the trademark in another country, you can file a 44 (e) in the United States, claiming the foreign owned trademark as your basis.
+If you do indeed own the trademark in another country, you can file a 44 (e) in the United States.
+This claims the foreign owned trademark as your basis.
 The benefit of doing this is that you do not need to establish that the trademark was being used in commerce in the United States before receiving the registration.